meilisearch/documentation/resources/cookbooks/running_production.md

 ## Conclusion

 We have followed the main steps to provide a safe and stable service.
 Your MeiliSearch should be up and running, in a safe environment and ready to come back from any common issue.
 It is protected by a reverse proxy, with your own domain name and your API key, so your data and configuration will be accessible only for those who you trust with your keys.
-Communication with your server will be encrypted and it's identity will be verified.
+Communication with your server will be encrypted and its identity will be verified.

-You are now ready to start using your **Production ready MeiliSearch**!
+You are now ready to start using your **Production-ready MeiliSearch**!

 ### Final notes

-MeiliSearch is a database, that means that it needs a file system it can write to, and which must be persistent.
+MeiliSearch is a database: that means that it needs a file system it can write to, which must be persistent.